bspkrs-mods/bspkrsCore/README.md

 1. Download the latest recommended [MinecraftForge](http://files.minecraftforge.net) src distribution.
 2. Extract the Forge src zip file and run install.bat/.sh in the forge folder.
-3. Clone this git repo and the to whatever locations you like.
+3. Clone this git repo to whatever locations you like.
 4. Use the eclipse folder in your Forge/MCP setup as your Eclipse workspace.
 5. Under the Minecraft project, add the "src" folder from the repo as a linked folder (rename as necessary) and set it as a source folder.